cuthbeju/Translator/README.md

 # Translator-Overview

-Application takes user-inputted text, a user-selected language to translate from (from-language) and a user-selected language to (to-language) translate to.
+Application takes user-inputted text, a user-selected language to translate from (from-language) and a user-selected language to translate to
+(to-language).
 After clicking the 'translate' button, the user-inputted text is translated to the to-language and displayed.

 Users can clear the translation by clicking on the 'clear' button.